guildai/guildai/guild/tests/models.md

     True

-As models are associated with distributions, they also have a fully qualified name that includes their distribution's project name:
+As models are associated with distributions, they also have a fully qualified name that includes their package name:

     >>> intro.fullname
-    '.modelfile.../mnist-intro'
+    './.../samples/projects/mnist/mnist-intro'

+We can read the package name directly:

+    >>> intro.package_name
+    './.../samples/projects/mnist'

+Note that the `intro` model package name starts with a '.' and contains a path to the modelfile directory.
+This is the naming convention used for modelfile distributions.

 Here are the respective names of the `cnn` model: